-Students are expected to be present at school during school hours.
-This is to ensure that any homework clarification, locker clean-up, and/or extra organization can be addressed immediately.
-Students are not permitted to leave the school grounds during these hours unless (a) accompanied by an adult for special circumstances (e.g. doctor/dental appointment) or (b) the student is in grade 12 and has been granted special permission by the Head of School and the student's parent/guardian to be allowed to leave the grounds.
+Students are not permitted to leave the school grounds during the school day unless a) they are accompanied by an adult for special circumstances (e.g. doctor/dental appointment) or (b) the student is in grade 12 and has been granted special permission by the Head of School and the student's parent/guardian to be allowed to leave the grounds.
 Such permission must be pre-arranged through the office.

 When any student is leaving the school grounds for such circumstances as mentioned above, they must sign out at the front office.
-It is imperative that the school office be able to account for student absences.
-Parents and students share the responsibility with the school in applying the necessary communication.